The P\'olya-Tchebotarev problem with semiclassical external fields: Solving the max-min problem

 Next, to continue, we split the analysis into two separate cases, namely when each $\Gamma\in \Tcal$ is unbounded, and the remaining case when we do not enforce contours $\Gamma\in \Tcal$ to be unbounded.
 In terms of Definition~\ref{def:AdmissibleClass}, we do not enforce contours $\Gamma \in \Tcal$ to be unbounded if, and only if, $\Pcal_\Psi = \Pcal_0(\Theta) = \emptyset$.

 Thus, in the former case aforementioned, each $\Gamma \in \Tcal_M$ possesses an unbounded connected component $\wh\Gamma$ that stretches to infinity in a fixed admissible sector, meaning that $\wh\Gamma$ either connects a fixed point to infinity, or connects two distinct admissible sectors at infinity, see Definition~\ref{def:AdmissibleClass}--(v).
-The contour $\gamma$ is constructed in such a way that $\gamma\cup \partial \Delta_M$ separates the points in $\C$ to $\infty$, and also separates different admissible sectors.
+The contour $\gamma$ is constructed in such a way that $\gamma\cup \partial \Delta_M$ separates $\infty$ from the points of the bounded connected component of $\C \setminus \gamma$, and also separates different admissible sectors from each other.
 Because contours in $\Tcal_M$ must not intersect $\overline\Delta_M$, it follows that $\wh\Gamma \cap \gamma \neq \emptyset$.
 This property is preserved under taking closure with respect to the Hausdorff metric, that is, every $F \in \Fcal_M$ possesses a connected component $\wh F$ for which $\wh F \cap \gamma \neq \emptyset$.

 Now fix $R > 4$ such that $\gamma \subset D_{R-4}$.
 Then

 by the same reasoning in which we obtained $\wh F \cap \gamma \neq \emptyset$.
 Consequently, there is a compact and connected set $F_0 \subset \wh F$ with